ryokbys/nap/doc/fitpot.rst

 Default: *12345d0*

 Initial random seed for the uniform random numbers used in the *fitpot*.
-This mainly works to change the choice of training and test sets.
+This is used to change the random choice of training and test sets.

 ---------